"Invisible Grip – A Mindset Community for Radical Discernment & Inner Sovereignty""A Philosophical non-book " "nothing to do with pole dancing"

 For sixteen years I lived inside a maze that changed shape every night.

-One day marriage was God’s plan.
+One day whatever it be- was God’s plan.

-The next day it was idolatry.
+The next day - it was idolatry.

 One day sin was impossible for a real Christian to commit.